-Repaired and resurfaced roads in parks in Heathcote, Bendigo and Castlemaine still need time to settle, according to Parks Victoria.By Barbara Sungaila
+Repaired and resurfaced roads in parks in Heathcote, Bendigo and Castlemaine still need time to settle, according to Parks Victoria.BARBARA SUNGAILA July 17, 2013 4:23am

 Drivers are reminded to be cautious in Bendigo, Heathcote and Castlemaine parks and reserves after hundreds of kilometres of roads were repaired and resurfaced as part of flood recovery works.